Shaunak1414/Powershell-and-PowerCLI/starting with PowerCLI.md

 Modifying an existing tag is done through the Set-Tag cmdlet.
 It allows you to change the tag’s name and description:

-`Get-Tag “jsmith” –Category “Owner” | Set-Tag –Description “John Smith”`
+`Get-Tag “shaunak” –Category “Owner” | Set-Tag –Description “Shaunak Verma”`

 Removing a tag is done through `Remove-Tag cmdlet`, similar to removing a category.
 When removing a tag you will automatically remove any assignments of this tag.

 Now that you have created some tags – it’s time to put them to use.
 You can assign tag to an entity using the New-TagAssignment cmdlet.
-Here is how to assign the “jsmith” tag to the VMs that belong to John (we assume they have “jsmith” in their name):
+Here is how to assign the “shaunak” tag to the VMs which belong to me (I assume I have “shaun” in my name):P

-`Get-VM –Name *jsmith* | New-TagAssignment –Tag “jsmith”`
+`Get-VM –Name *shaun* | New-TagAssignment –Tag “shaunak”`

 You can easily retrieve all tag assignments on a given entity:

-`Get-VM jsmith_vm1 | Get-TagAssignment`
+`Get-VM shaunak_vm1 | Get-TagAssignment`

 Or you can retrieve all VMs that have a given tag associated with them:

-`Get-VM –Tag “jsmith”`
+`Get-VM –Tag “shaunak”`

+Lets get details of VMs attahed to a somewhat known tag.
+My friend Adeoluwa I cant spel his name but i hope he has used it somewhere in his tag :P

+`get-vm -tag "*ade*"`